nji3/Deep_Learning_Study_Tutorial/Image Fill/README.md

 </div>

 The reconstruction can give a reasonable fill-in but still very blur.
 It generally just fill in the colors by the nearby color patterns but it cannot give a very good reconstruction for some detailed small missing patterns like the rear mirrows or the car boundaries.

+## Image Fill by AutoEncoder

+The autoencoder is a common tech in the image reconstruction tasks.
+I did some of the instruction notebooks about different autoencoders application in the other folder.
+Here I will try the autoencoder for the image filling.

+There are two ways for this task, one is input the incomplete image and return the whole image with the missing part filled.
+The other way is to input the incomplete image and return the reconstruct missing part so that we can put back into the missing hole.
+There would be some difference in the constructions of our models.

+## Image Fill by CVAE

+I introduced using the CVAE to do image filling before on the MNIST dataset.
+Here, I would dig more about it in the CIFAR10 dataset with a more complicated structure.
+Still, I'm going to do both reconstruct the whole image and reconstruct only the missing part.